tpoisot/ms_connectance_complexity/reply.md

 tests they should be presented, otherwise it should be clearly stated that this is your interpretation of the plot.

+> TODO

-Another concern I have, which doesn’t have anything to do with the results but with their implications is that in section 4 the authors claim that finding networks with low connectance is very hard and will potentially take a long time to compute.
+Another concern I have, which doesn't have anything to do with the results but with their implications is that in section 4 the authors claim that finding networks with low connectance is very hard and will potentially take a long time to compute.
 Many works have used the niche model for